FreshRSS/FreshRSS/README.md

 It is at the same time lightweight, easy to work with, powerful and customizable.

 It is a multi-user application with an anonymous reading mode.
-It supports [PubSubHubbub](https://github.com/pubsubhubbub/PubSubHubbub) for instant notifications from compatible Web sites.
+It supports custom tags, and [PubSubHubbub](https://github.com/pubsubhubbub/PubSubHubbub) for instant notifications from compatible Web sites.
 There is an API for (mobile) clients, and a [Command-Line Interface](cli/README.md).
 Finally, it supports [extensions](#extensions) for further tuning.